trafficone/noscrum/README.md

 - install nginx unit
 - clone the repository
-- create a venv
+- run `npm install` and `npm run build` to build the static components
-- install the requirements.txt
+- use uv to install Python
 - create a .env file for the necessary environment variables
-- use `flask run` (which is both slow and insecure)
+- use `uv run flask run` to run dev server

 ``` bash
 cd /path/to/app/